songweizhi/Binning_refiner/README.md

 Output files:
 ---

-1. All refined bins larger than defined size cutoff
+1. All refined bins larger than defined size cutoff and their qualities

 1. Refined contamination-free bins (you can customize the completeness cutoff for contamination-free bins with argument "-contamination_free_bin_completeness_cutoff" from Get_statistics.py)